Skip to content

 selenium_webdriver_download_edge

-Create a new folder on your local PC called:
+Create a new folder on your local PC, named:

 C:\Program Files (x86)\Microsoft Web Driver

-Download the MicrosoftWebDriver.exe to this local folder you just created:
+Download MicrosoftWebDriver.exe to the local folder you just created:

 selenium_webdriver_download_edge2